+Loan contributions are recorded as loans payable in the special purpose statements of activities upon execution of a loan agreement between a contributor and the Trustee and receipt of the cash by the Trustee.
 Loan contributors provide loans to the CTF at a rate of 0.75% interest per annum, with a 20 year maturity and a 10 year grace period on principal repayment.
-Therefore repayments will begin from year 11 through year 20.
+Therefore, repayments will begin from year 11 through year 20.
 Contributors that have made loan contributions to the Trust Fund will receive repayments based on the agreed loan terms.

-Project expense and liabilities - The CTF Trust Fund Committee approves project funding to be disbursed by the Trust Fund to MDBs to fund CTF projects.
-Project expenses and liabilities to the MDBs are recognized upon the CTF Trust Fund Committee's approval.
+Project expense and project liabilities - The CTF Trust Fund Committee approves project funding to be transferred by the Trust Fund to the MDBs to fund CTF projects.
+Project expenses and project liabilities to the MDBs are recognized upon the CTF Trust Fund Committee's approval.
 Project liabilities are paid to the MDBs upon their request in accordance with the financial procedure agreements between the Trustee and the MDBs (the FPAs).
 Project liabilities may be denominated in either U.S. dollars or euro.

 MDB fees expense and MDB fees payable - In accordance with the FPAs, fees are paid to the MDBs to cover their expenses associated with the project cycle management of CTF projects.
 The Trust Fund recognizes MDB fee expenses and MDB fees payable upon approval by the CTF Trust Fund Committee.
-MDB fees are paid to the MDBs upon their request.
+MDB fees are paid to the MDBs upon their request in accordance with the FPAs.

 Administrative budget expense - The CTF Trust Fund Committee, on an annual basis, approves the budget for administrative services to be paid by the Trust Fund.
-The administrative budgets primarily cover the costs incurred by the Trustee, the Administrative Unit and the MDBs for the performance of their administrative services and other activities in support of the CTF.
+The administrative budget primarily covers the costs incurred by the Trustee, the Administrative Unit and the MDBs for the performance of their administrative services and other activities in support of the CTF.
 Once approved, and further allocated by the MDB Committee in the case of country programming budgets, administrative budget amounts pertaining to the Trustee, the Administrative Unit and the MDBs are paid upon their request.
-The administrative budget is reported on a cash basis.
+The administrative budget expense is reported on a cash basis.

-Net investment income - Investment income earned on CTF funds held by the World Bank and IFC is credited directly in the Trust Fund on an accrual basis.
-Net investment income includes realized and unrealized investment income/loss.
+Net investment income - Investment income earned on CTF funds held by the World Bank and IFC as IE is credited directly in the Trust Fund on an accrual basis.
+Consequently, net investment income comprises the investment income earned by this Trust Fund, the investment income earned by the CTF Trust Fund under administration by the World Bank as IE, and the investment income earned by the CTF Trust Fund under administration by IFC as IE. Net investment income includes realized and unrealized investment income/loss.

-Net investment income from other MDBs - In accordance with the FPAs, net investment income earned on CTF funds held by the MDBs shall be returned to the Trust Fund upon the Trustee's request.
-Net investment income from other MDBs is reported on a cash basis.
-No investment income earned by the other MDBs has been received.
+Net investment income from other MDBs - In accordance with the FPAs, net investment income earned on CTF funds held by the other MDBs shall be returned to the Trust Fund upon the Trustee's request.
+Net investment income from the other MDBs is recorded on a cash basis.
+Since inception of the Trust Fund, no net investment income earned by the other MDBs has been received.

-Returns/reflows of CTF funds disbursed by MDBs - Upon transfer of funds to MDBs through project expense, MDBs may disburse CTF funds to project recipients in the form of loans or other financial products, such as guarantees.
-In accordance with the FPAs, repayments of principal, interest or other fees from MDB loans and other financial products issued using CTF funds are reported and remitted by the MDB to the Trustee.
-These amounts are reflected in the Trust Fund when they are received and reported by the MDBs.
+Returns/reflows of CTF funds disbursed by MDBs - Upon transfer of funds to MDBs for project expense, MDBs may disburse CTF funds to project recipients in the form of loans or other financial products, such as guarantees.
+In accordance with the FPAs, repayments of principal, interest, fees and other flow of funds from MDB loans and other financial products issued using CTF funds are reported and remitted by the MDB to the Trustee.
+These amounts are reflected in the Trust Fund when the cash is received by the MDBs from the recipients and reported to the Trustee by the MDBs.